Minjk121/ECE4960/labs/lab4.md

 ![850mah battery](img4/850mAh.jpg)

 We tried to measure the charging time; however, it took too long to charge.
 We calculated the estimate charging time by measuring the current with a multimeter which measured to be 50mA.
 To fully charge the 850mAh battery, it will estimately take 17 hours.
+The picture below shows the tools used in this lab, including the multimeter:

 ![tools](img4/tools.jpg)

+Table demonstrates the measured battery time and estimated battery charging time in seconds:

 |  Battery Time (s) | Est. Charging Time (s) |
 | ----------------- | ---------------------- |